Home > Apparel > Base Layer

 Leading the charge is the Wild Rye Olivia Onesie base layer.
 Wearers are treated with head-to-toe merino wool.
 A hood adds coziness, and fun patterns like chunky yellow florals stand out against your friends’ all-black arsenal.
 A half-zip helps regulate temperature on this warm, 230 gsm style.

-The best feature on a onesie is a rear zip, or drop seat, for easy release.
+The best feature on a onesie is a rear zip โ€” or drop seat โ€” for easy release.
 The drop seat is a removable backside flap, usually with zippers that span hip to hip above your booty, to make using the bathroom easier.
 No one likes having to get totally naked to answer nature’s call.
 Brr!
 Though we haven’t tested this one yet, the Backcountry Airblaster Merino Ninja Suit is another onesie option on the market.

-Hoods and Collars
+Hoods & Collars

-Hoods are fairly rare on base layers — after all, how many hoods do you really want to be wearing at once?
+Hoods are fairly rare on base layer tops.
+After all, how many hoods do you really want to be wearing at once?
 Hoods can sometimes add bulk around the neck and head area, especially if your base layer, fleece, puffy, and shell all have one.
-But some of our favorite base layers rock a hood, like the First Lite Kiln Hoody.
-It can be nice to have a slender hood around your neck to layer under a helmet or block the elements if you’ve forgotten a hat.

-Cuffs and Thumbholes
+Sleeve Cuffs & Thumbholes

-The cuffs on women’s base layers can vary in height and elasticity while some include thumbholes and reach over the wrist to the hand; (photo/Jason Hummel)
+The cuffs on women’s base layers can vary in height and elasticity, while some include thumbholes and reach over the wrist to the hand; (photo/Jason Hummel)

 Sustainability

-When it comes to sustainability, buying new gear isn’t as environmentally friendly as having a closet swap with friends or finding scores at the thrift store.
-But conscious consumers can still shop with Mother Nature in mind.
-Sustainability can come in many forms: manufacturing new goods with recycled materials, sourcing wool ethically, or creating products in facilities that don’t dump harmful toxins into nearby waterways and pay their employees a livable wage.
+When it comes to sustainability, buying new gear isnโ€™t as environmentally friendly as having a closet swap with friends or finding scores at the thrift store.
+But conscious consumers can shop with Mother Nature and humanity in mind.

-Some base layers are made with a portion of fabrics that meet the criteria of Bluesign, an organization that works to keep chemicals out of the supply chain for the health of humans, wildlife, natural resources, and the earth.
-Factories approved by the group must meet standards for pollution control and safety protections for their workers.
-Products can reach those standards partially or as a whole, which is identified in labels and online descriptions.
+Some women’s base layers are certified by Bluesign, an organization that works to keep chemicals out of the supply chain for the health of humans, wildlife, natural resources, and the earth.
+Approved factories meet standards for pollution control and worker safety.
+Products reach those standards partially or as a whole.
+The Helly Hansen Womenโ€™s HH LIFA Long-sleeve Crew Base Layer is Bluesign-approved.

-Price
+Price & Value

 Our favorite women’s base layers run from $40 to $229.
 That includes options for the budget-conscious shopper and the athlete wanting to splurge on a technical textile.

-On the low end, there’s the REI Co-op Lightweight Base Layer Tights Women’s Plus Sizes and Long-Sleeve Crew Top, each for $40, and the Helly Hansen Women’s HH LIFA Long-Sleeve Crew Base Layer at $45.
-The most economic choices have a basic construction, fit, and work well.
+But if you need a basic base layer for sledding and ski hill laps, these certainly get the job done.
+On this lower end, there’s the REI Co-op Lightweight Base Layer Tights Women’s Plus Sizes and Long-Sleeve Crew Top, each for $40, and the Helly Hansen Women’s HH LIFA Long-Sleeve Crew Base Layer at $45.

-In the “100 bucks, give or take” shelf, you’ll see a bump up in the complexity of the textiles, how they’re constructed, as well as a slightly higher quality and softer feel of materials.
+These are among our favorite base layers out there.
 We’ve got the Smartwool Women’s Classic Thermal Merino Base Layer Crew and Bottom for $115.
-There’s also the Le Bent Women’s Core Lightweight Crew Base Layer for $105.
-The Ortovox 185 Rock’N’Wool Long Sleeve is tagged at $110 and the Short Pants for $100.
-Despite being super durable and inherently water resistant, the Voormi Women’s Baselayer Bottoms Full Length and Long Sleeve Baselayer Crew sits only at $119.
+There’s also the Le Bent Womenโ€™s Core Lightweight Crew Base Layer for $105.
+The Ortovox 185 Rockโ€™Nโ€™Wool Long Sleeve and matching Short Pants are tagged at $110-$100.
+Despite being super cohesive and inherently water resistant, the Voormi Women’s Baselayer Bottoms Full Length and Long Sleeve Baselayer Crew sits at $119.

 man and woman gearing up for the snow

-Morgan Tilton pulls on backcountry outerwear over her Kari Traa base layer set on a -10-degree day; (photo/Xander Bianchi)
+Senior Editor Morgan Tilton pulls on backcountry outerwear over her Kari Traa base layer set on a -10-degree day; (photo/Xander Bianchi)

 How should you wear base layers?

-Base layers — as their name implies — are meant to be worn as the base of your clothing system, next to your skin.
+Base layers โ€” as their name implies โ€” are meant to be worn as the base of your clothing system, next to your skin.
 If you pile on cotton underwear and a cotton T-shirt under your base layers, you’re negating all the ways a base layer is intended to work.
 Most base layer bottoms are intended to be worn as long underwear.
-Incredibly soft base layers like the Le Bent Women’s Core Lightweight Crew Base Layer make this a breeze.
+Incredibly soft base layers like the Le Bent Womenโ€™s Core Lightweight Crew Base Layer make this a breeze.

 Should a base layer fit tight or loose?